Pre-Islamic Arab trade: Antiquity

 A text from the era of Sargon of Akkad (r. c.
 2334-2284 BCE) mentions a shipping industry in Magan, in present-day Oman.
 Excavations in the cities of Ur and Kish and in Bahrain and other locations along the east coast of the Arabian Peninsula have unearthed goods of Indian origin (including seals).
-Both indicate that the network of maritime trade was regular, bustling, and well-known as early as 3000 BC.
+Both indicate that the network of maritime trade was regular, bustling, and well known as early as 3000 BC.
 They suggest that Bahrain and other sites along the Persian Gulf were popular docks which would welcome ships arriving from Iraq on their way to and from India.

-Africa

 According to the 2nd-century BCE Greek historian Agatharchides, "It does not appear that there exists a people richer than the Sabaeans and the people of Gerrha who were agents of everything which fell under the name of shipping between Asia and Europe.
 They made Ptolemaic Syria rich and made Phoenician trade profitable in addition to hundreds of other things."
 He described them as fierce warriors and skilled seafarers, who sailed large ships to supply their colonies.
 The Palmyrene Empire built a shipyard in Characene, which facilitated the transport of goods through the Euphrates ports of Dura-Europos and Sura (the present-day village of Al-Hamam, east of the al-Thawra Dam in Syria).
 Some of the Palmyrenes who owned and sailed ships on the Persian Gulf and the Indian Ocean were attested by Chinese sailors who visited the region in 97 CE and mentioned the Characene port of Charax Spasinu.
 Characene surpassed Gerrha in the perfume trade.
 Despite the lack of direct control by the Nabataean Kingdom in the Persian Gulf, it was reachable by land (where goods would be loaded onto ships).
 Nabataean writings and manufactured goods (including typical Nabataean white dyes) have been discovered in the village of Thaj near the Persian Gulf, along the eastern coast of the Arabian Peninsula near Bahrain and as far as the ports of Yemen and Oman.
 They have also been found in archeological sites along the Incense Route, such as Qaryat al-Faw.
 Nabataean pottery has been uncovered in India; Nabataean inscriptions are scattered throughout the Mediterranean region, from Tunisia to Rhodes, Kos, Delos, Miletus in the Aegean Sea and in Pozzuoli and Rome.
-Late Antique to medieval trade amphorae contained different food stuffs including wine and olivre oil, perhaps the best known are so-called Aqaba/Ayla vessels from the Red Sea to South Asia.
+Late Antique to medieval trade amphorae contained different food stuffs including wine and olive oil, perhaps the best known are so-called Aqaba/Ayla vessels from the Red Sea to South Asia.